AdnanAbdelkarim/Capstone_Projects/README.md

 The model was trained using the `LPR_QATAR_PLATES.ipynb` notebook:

 - Training was conducted with the YOLOv8n architecture using the Ultralytics library.
-- The notebook includes preprocessing, training, validation, and result visualization.
+- The notebook includes preprocessing, training and validation.

 The training outputs (in `lpr_training/`) include:
 - `confusion_matrix.png` and normalized version